alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 const combine = (input1: Combinable, input2: Combinable, resultConversion: ConversionDescriptor) => {
 ```

-The end result of using type aliases and custom types is that our parameter variable are much cleaner looking and it saves us some typing.
+The end result of using type aliases and custom types is that our parameter variables are much cleaner looking and it saves us some typing.

 When we compile we end up with the following complicated piece of JavaScript that TypeScript saves us having to create.